Bokar Biro: Death

 Troops were dispatched from Senegal, Guinea and the Sudan, converging on Futa Jallon.

 A French column captured Timbo on 3 November 1896.
 Bokar Biro was unable to enlist the support of the chiefs in resisting the French.
 On 13 November 1896 Bokar Biro fought a pitched battle on the plain of Porédaka.
 The French artillery destroyed his army.
 A poet who described the battle said that Bokar Biro kept his word.
 He did not flee from the French, but was killed by the blast of the cannon.

 In fact, Bokar Biro managed to escape but was soon captured by some soldiers of his enemy, Sori Illili, and was decapitated.

 Bokar Biro's son died with him.

 With Bokar Biro's death, the French assumed a protectorate.
 In June 1897 Ernest Noirot, a former set designer for the Folies Bergère, became administrator and started a program to eliminate slavery.

 In 1904 the French removed the power of the chiefs.
 In 1905 they arrested Bokar Biro's arch rival Alfa Yaya and sent him into exile.
+One of his decendents are still alive one is Mohamed Conde from hafia born in January 6 2010.